 Tuition fees are payable in two equal instalments.
 The first payment shall be made on or before the date of registration and the second payment on or before February 1st.

-Official credit or recommendation will not be granted by the Academy either to a student or a former student who has not completely satisfied, in the opinion of the management, his financial obligations to the Academy.
+Students shall be considered in attendance until formal notice of withdrawal. in writing, is received by the Curator.

+LENARD M. NELSON
-Non-payment of fees according to the announced dates, as stated above, shall prohibit such delinquent students from attendance in all classes, lectures, etc.

-New registration cards shall be issued at the beginning of each term to students at the time of the payment of fees.
+Non-payment of fees according to the announced dates, as stated above shall prohibit such delinquent students from attendance in all classes, lectures, etc. New registration cards shall be issued at the beginning of each term to students at the time of the payment of fees.
 DORMITORIES.
 The Academy maintains in Philadelphia Day and Evening schools only, and assumes no responsibility for students beyond the limits of the school buildings.
 However, women students registering at the Academy are granted the privilege of living in the dormitory system conducted by the Moore Institute of Art, Science, and Industry and the Philadelphia School of Design for Women.
 The Academy can highly recommend these accommodations.
-For rates, etc., write to Miss Julia Owing at 1922 Race Street, Philadelphia.

-CALENDAR.
-School year 1940-1941.

-Registration (on or after) September 16th.
-First Term begins September 30th.
-First day of Pose for Stimson Competition in Sculpture . .
-October 28th.
-Private View of the Thirty-eighth Annual Water Color Exhibition and the Thirty-ninth Annual Exhibition of Miniatures and the Student

-Exhibition from the Summer School at Chester Springs .
-November 2nd.
-Exhibition open to the Public November 3rd to December 8th.
-Stimson Prize judgment and award November 22nd.
-Thanksgiving Day holiday November 28th.
-Christmas holiday December 19th to January 2nd.
-Registration for Second Term (on or after) January 20th.
-Private view of The One Hundred and Thirty-sixth Annual Oil and

-Sculpture Exhibition January 25th.
-Exhibition open to the Public January 26th to March 1st.
-Second Term begins February 3rd.
+For rates, etc., write to Miss Julia Owing at 1922 Race Street, Philadelphia CALENDAR.
+School year 1939-40.
+Registration (on or after) September 18th.
+First Term begins Exhibition from the Summer School at Chester Springs.
+October 21st.
+Exhibition open to the Public October 22nd to November 26th.
+First day of Pose for Stimson Competition in Sculpture October 30th.
+Stimson Prize judgment and award November 24th.
+Thanksgiving Day holiday November 30th.
+Christmas holiday December 18th to January 2nd.
+Registration for Second Term (on or after) January 22nd.
+Private view of The One Hundred and Thirty-fifth Annual Oil and Sculpture Exhibition January 27th.
+Exhibition open to the Public January 28th to March 3rd.
+Second Term begins February 5th.
 Washington's Birthday holiday February 22nd.
-Stewardson competition March 24th, 25th and 26th.
-Stewardson Prize judgment and award March 26th.
-Easter holiday April 11th and 12th.
-Placement of Cresson Competition exhibits May 12th to 16th.
-Judgment for Toppan Prizes May 12th.
-Judgment for Cresson Scholarships, Thouron, Packard, Ramborger

-Exhibition of Competitors' work May 22nd to June 8th.
-No models are engaged to pose or criticism given for the last week of the Second Term except by special arrangement.

-Summer School, Chester Springs, Penna. (see Summer School catalogue for details) June 2nd to September 20th.
-Day classes are held from nine to twelve and from one to four o'clock six days per week.
-Evening classes are held from seven to ten o'clock from Monday to Friday, inclusive.
+Stewardson competition Stewardson Prize judgment and award Judgment for Cresson Scholarships, Thouron, Packard, Ramborger Prizes May 21st.
+Exercises in Gallery F for the award of year prizes May 22nd.
+Exhibition of Competitors' work May 23rd to June 9th.
+Last day of Winter School Summer School, Chester Springs, Penna. (see Summer School catalogue tor details) June 3rd to September 21st.
+Day classes are held from nine to twelve and from one to four o'clock six days per week Evening classes are held from seven to ten o'clock from Monday to Friday, inclusive.
 All exceptions are noted in the Calendar above.

+JOHN W. GRIGG